-Newspaper editor Fil Gravatte explains here how to go about to reducing underage alcohol abuse.
+Newspaper editor Fil Gravatte explains here how to go about reducing underage alcohol abuse.
 Resources on the topic follow his piece.

 I suppose we can argue that it’s ignorance or just plain human nature.
 When people are held within boundaries, they always seem to cross the lines.
 They explore the forbidden and break the rules.

 Especially in our youth, rebellion seems to show itself to the utmost in the household, classroom or workplace.
 The prohibition on drinking alcohol for anyone under 21 is one of those rules broken constantly all over the nation.

 In the U.S., the legal drinking age is 21.
 However, a large number of not only college, but high school and even junior high students, drink.
 Yet underage drinking isn’t enough.
 Beyond the drinking, young people abuse alcohol to the commonly known degree of complete intoxication.

 Not by accident, either; many students and teenagers are intent on passing out before they even begin to drink.
 Why such an outrageous craving to drink to the point of a drunken stupor?

 Drinking as Spite

 One of the many reasons why today’s young people drink is to spite those telling them not to.
 It’s a chance to prove that they can do what they want, when they want and how they want.

 Children drink despite their parents’ rules.
 They do so to prove a point, to make a statement, or simply to enjoy the thrill.
 The less allowed, the more curious young people become.

 Laws are in effect and people know the severe consequences for underage drinking.
 Yet the youth of this nation are on a one-minded track for the weekend shindig of drinking.
 It’s unvarying even if it means throwing up with a throbbing hangover headache the next morning.
 [Learn more at Drinking to Defy Adult Authority.]